gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 The idea behind the Minimap is to provide a whole new dimension to the Commit Graph.
 You can quickly see the activity of the repo, see HEAD/upstream, branches (local and remote), and easily jump to them.

-The green line showcases HEAD while search results are depicted by yellow lines.
+The <span style="color:green">green line</span> showcases HEAD while search results are depicted by <span style="color:yellow">yellow lines</span>.
 The highlighted region shows the Commit Graph area that is in view.
 Markers are arranged in two rows of stacked blocks:

-In the upper row, the darker blue blocks signify remote branches, while the brown blocks refer to tags.
+- In the upper row, the <span style="color:green">blue blocks</span> signify remote branches, while the <span style="color:brown">brown blocks</span> refer to tags.
-Within the lower row, the pink blocks denote stashes, and the light blue blocks represent local branches.
+- Within the lower row, the <span style="color:pink">pink blocks</span> denote stashes, and the <span style="color:blue">blue blocks</span> represent local branches.

 We really want to hear your feedback - this is still a very early feature and we're currently still playing with colors, and additional features.
-To leave us feedback such as what do you think, is this useful, what does it have that you like, what is it missing, etc. reach out to us on the GitLens, GitHub Discussion board.
+To leave us feedback such as what do you think, is this useful, what does it have that you like, what is it missing, etc. reach out to us on the GitLens, [GitHub Discussion board](https://github.com/gitkraken/vscode-gitlens/discussions/2477#discussion-4807133).

 #### Changes column (lines added/deleted)